-Capability: Where your health or abilities are not up to the demands of your role
+Capability: Where your health and ability are not up to the demands of your role

-Conduct: For example, where you're consistently late, abusive to others or frequently absent
+Conduct: For example, where you are consistently late, abusive to others or frequently absent

-Redundancy: Where roles no longer exist or there's a reduced requirement for a particular role or type of work, and you have been selected for redundancy based on fair criteria and a fair selection process
+Redundancy: Where roles no longer exist or there is a reduced requirement for a particular role or type of work, and you have been selected for redundancy based on fair criteria and a fair selection process

 Breach of statute: For example, where an employee who needs to drive as part of their job is disqualified from driving, although driving would likely have to be an essential or at least significant part of their duties for the dismissal to be potentially fair

 Some other substantial reason 'SOSR': Which may include personality clashes with important clients or colleagues as well as reorganisation of a business

 Constructive dismissal – also known as constructive unfair dismissal – occurs when your employer has treated you so badly that you have no choice but to resign.
 This can happen for contractual reasons, such as when you have not been paid, but it can also happen because you have been subjected to discrimination, victimisation or harassment in the workplace or if the trust and confidence in the employment relationship have fundamentally broken down.